Rafael Montero (baseball): 2022

 Montero struck out two on July 3 in a 4–2 victory over the Los Angeles Angels in which Astros pitchers struck out 20 batters to establish a franchise record in a nine inning contest.
 Contributing were starter Framber Valdez (first six innings), Héctor Neris (7th), Montero (8th) and Ryan Pressly (9th).
 On August 15, Montero endured a rare collapse as he was charged three of four runs in the eighth inning without having recorded an out, taking the loss in a 4–2 defeat versus the Chicago White Sox.
 On August 31, 2022, Montero closed out the ninth versus the Rangers for his tenth save, the first time he had recorded double-figures in saves in a season.

 Over the 2022 regular season, Montero made 71 relief appearances and accumulated 68 1/3 innings, 2.37 ERA, 14 saves, and 5–2 W–L record, and allowed 47 hits, three home runs, and 23 bases on balls with 73 strikeouts.
 He ranked third in the AL in pitching appearances, and tied for seventh in holds (23), and ranked second on the Astros pitching staff in both holds and saves.

 Montero made his postseason debut on October 11, 2022, in Game 1 of the American League Division Series (ALDS).
-He pitched a clean ninth inning was the winning pitcher in an 8–7 Astros' walk-off win over the Mariners.
+He pitched a clean ninth inning and was the winning pitcher in an 8–7 Astros' walk-off win over the Mariners.
 Montero appeared in each game of the ALDS, delivered 3 1/3 shutout innings, allowed three total baserunners, and struck out three batters.

-On November 2, 2022, Montero was put into Game 4 of the World Series to pitch the 8th inning, with a no-hitter on the line.
-He came very close to allowing a hit with two outs in the inning on a line drive to right field, but it was caught with ease by right fielder Kyle Tucker.
+On November 2, 2022, Montero relieved Bryan Abreu in the eighth inning of Game 4 of the World Series, with a no-hitter on the line.
+Montero came close to allowing a hit with two outs in the inning on a line drive to right field, but it was caught with ease by right fielder Kyle Tucker.
 Montero was then relieved by Ryan Pressly for the 9th inning, who completed the no-hitter.
-The Astros defeated the Philadelphipa Phillies in six games to give Montero his first career World Series title.
+The Astros defeated the Philadelphia Phillies in six games to give Montero his first career World Series title.

 Following the World Series, Montero became a free agent.

 2023

 On November 15, 2022, Montero re-signed with the Astros on a 3-year, $34.5 million contract.
+In 68 appearances for Houston in 2023, he struggled to a 5.08 ERA with 79 strikeouts across 67 1/3 innings pitched.